Munakka, generally known as Kishmish or Sultana, is another term for raisins in Hindi.

 You’d be surprised to see how these tiny dry fruits are so loaded with nutritional benefits.
 Have a look –

 1. Cancer Prevention –

-Catechin is a well known antioxidant in medical field, which is naturally available in raisins.
+Catechin is a well-known antioxidant in the medical field, which is naturally available in raisins.
 This invaluable antioxidant can help decrease the growth of cancerous colon tumors.

 Kaempferol, a flavonoid, found in raisins may also reduce the development of cancer due to similar useful properties.

 You don’t need to take any laboratory made supplements or pills to maintain the healthy weight.
 The natural sugars i.e. Sucrose and Glucose, present in Munakkas are very helpful in gaining weight.